 Standard Chartered Visa Infinite Cardholders normally earn:

-This works out to 1.4 mpd for local and 3 mpd for FCY spend, and for avoidance of doubt, it applies to all spend from the first S$1 onwards, not just the incremental spend above S$2,000.
-For example, if you spend S$3,000 per statement month, all in local currency, youโll earn 4,200 miles.
+For the avoidance of doubt, this applies to all spend from the first S$1 onwards, not just the incremental spend above S$2,000.
+For example, if you spend S$3,000 per statement month, all in SGD, you’ll earn 4,200 miles.

 ||